isaacnmm/pestpolicy-hugo2XX/content/posts/wolf-spiders/index.md

 layout: post
 ---

 Unlike the Black Widow Spiders, the Wolf Spiders are big hunting spiders that will not require webs to affectively trap their prey. - In the United States, youll find 2 main species of the Wolf Spiders (Lycosidae spp); H. aspersa and the Hogna carolinensis.
-The Lycosidae family (where the [spider](https://pestpolicy.com/can-you-drown-a-spider/) belongs) are arachnids that have athletic, hairy, and have a large body size.
+The Lycosidae family (where the [spider](https://pestpolicy.com/can-you-drown-a-spider/)belongs) are arachnids that have athletic, hairy, and have a large body size.

 The Lycos bit means "wolf" due to the wolf-like hunting habits but the spiders are solitary animals and thus they hunt alone and not in packs.
 Related: [How to Control Spiders](https://pestpolicy.com/how-to-get-rid-of-spiders/).